Skip to main content

 5. Power consumption: Displays the average power consumption of the selected asset.

-7. Machine states timeline: A timeline showing every machine state event happening during the selected time-range.
+7. Resource activity timeline: A timeline showing every machine state, program and workorder events happening during the selected time-range.

 8. Faults/Warnings: Shortcut widgets to quickly take you to the Alarm list option in Alarms for the selected resource.

-The Machine States Timeline widget mentioned above could use a bit more guidance on how to use it.
-Notice how you're also able to report a down-time reason through this widget.
+Notice how you're also able to report a downtime reason through this widget.

 The GIF below demonstrates it.